EdoardoCocconi/Designing-Intelligent-Agents_MultiAgent-System/README.md

 ## How has the individual agent been improved since the first project?

-The coursework 1 agent needed to be optimized to succeed in coursework 2 because run times were largely exceeding 10 minutes with multiple agents.
+The project 1 agent needed to be optimized to succeed in project 2 because run times were largely exceeding 10 minutes with multiple agents.
 To increase efficiency, the map has been modified from a single HashMap including all the explored cells to HashMaps and ArrayLists including only non-empty cells of a specific kind.
 This decreases the number of both read and write operations.
 During construction, the agents are assigned an “agentID” that distinctively identifies them and a unique exploration direction under the name of “errorDestination”.

 <br>